Copyright © 1990-2008 StatsDirect Limited, all rights reserved

 Causality

-Lots of things can be associated with outcomes that we wish to study but few of them are meaningful causes.
+Many factors can be associated with outcomes but few are meaningful causes.

 In Epidemiology, the following criteria due to Bradford-Hill are used as evidence to support a causal association: